boobo94/boobo94.github.io/_posts/2021/10/2021-10-21-books-to-read.md

 4. ✅ The subscription Boom by Adam Levinter
 5. ✅ Crypto Currencies by Julian Hosp
 6. ✅ It doesn't have to be crazy at work
+7. ✅ Your NexT 5 moves.
+Master the art of business by Patrick Bet-David
+8. ✅ Developer marketing does not exits by Adam Divander
+9. ✅ Company of one by Paul Jarvis
+10. ✅ Start small stay small, a developer guide to launch a startup
+11. ✅ The automatic customer by John Warillow
+12. ✅ Lost and founder
+13. ✅ The forever transaction by Robbie Kelemen Baxter
+14. ✅ From impossible to inevitable by Aaron Ross
+15. ✅ Cold email manifesto by Alex Berman
+16. ✅ 12 months to $1 million by Ryan Daniel Moran
+17. ✅ The 1 page marketing plan by Allan Dib

+## 2023

+1. Software Company: Advice on how to start, grow and exit a software company By David Cornwall
+2. The 60-Minute Tech Startup By Ramesh Donta
+3. How to Nail Product Positioning so Customers Get It, Buy It, Love It

 WIP